Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a server admin, I want to create voice chat channels so that I can enable audio communication among users.
 - As a server admin, I want a simple way to host my own server so that I can manage my own communication space and data.
 - As a server admin, I want a simple GUI for managing the backend server so that I can easily configure and maintain my server.
+- As a server admin, I want an overview dashboard for my server so that I can see important information such as throughput, server activity, and other relevant details.
+- As a server admin, I want to manage server plugins and themes so that I can customize the functionality and appearance of my server.
 - As a server admin, I want to moderate my server by adding, removing, timing out, kicking, and banning users so that I can maintain a healthy community.
 - As a server admin, I want to pin, reply to, delete, and edit messages so that I can moderate conversations effectively.